openfaas/openfaas.github.io/_posts/2021-05-14-r-templates.md

 - `region`: a region slug value for the API endpoint in global data set (see [available values](https://hub.analythium.io/covid-19/api/v1/regions/)),
 - `cases`: one of `"confirmed"` or `"deaths"`,
-- `windows`: a positive integer giving the forecast horizon in days,
+- `window`: a positive integer giving the forecast horizon in days,
 - `last`: last day (`"YYYY-MM-DD"` date format) of the time series to consider.

 The function gives the following output in R: